enginecommerce/engine-flight-manual/engineering/product_process.md

 ##### Bad Examples:
 Basically build {competitor 1}, {competitor 2}, or {competitor 3}
-Just add a button here, and then we’ll see how it works Execute what our designers come up with
+Just add a button here, and then we'll see how it works Execute what our designers come up with

 ##### Completion